Towards Explainable Industrial Anomaly Detection via Knowledge-Guided Latent Reasoning: Additional Experimental Results

 Moreover, we inject retrieved domain knowledge describing typical defect types and normal object characteristics into the prompt, enabling context-aware reasoning tailored to industrial scenarios.
 This design allows the model to leverage both visual observations and prior knowledge, facilitating accurate and interpretable anomaly detection.
 The prompt template is defined as follows: \begin{quote} You are an expert industrial inspector responsible for analyzing product images.
 Your task is to determine whether the query image contains any defects and to answer the related questions.
 You should first perform the reasoning process internally and then provide the final answer.
 The following domain knowledge describes typical defect types and normal object characteristics: \verb|\n| \{\texttt{Domain\_knowledge}\}. \end{quote}

-\subsection{Additional Experimental Results.}
+\section{Additional Experimental Results}

-To comprehensively evaluate model performance on the anomaly discrimination task, we adopt the standard anomaly detection setup, treating anomalous samples as the positive class and normal samples as the negative class, reporting recall, precision, and F1-score.
+\textbf{Analysis of Anomaly Discrimination Performance.} To comprehensively evaluate model performance on the anomaly discrimination task, we adopt the standard anomaly detection setup, treating anomalous samples as the positive class and normal samples as the negative class, reporting recall, precision, and F1-score as evaluation metrics.

 As shown in Table~\ref{table:f1}, analysis of recall and precision highlights the reasons for suboptimal performance in certain models.
 For example, both SPHINX and LLaVAOnVision frequently misclassify anomalies as normal, leading to many missed detections, while LLaVA-1.5 shows high recall but low precision, reflecting a substantial false positive rate.
 Human experts outperform all MLLMs, with experts achieving over 94\% across metrics and ordinary individuals over 87\%.
 Notably, AnomalyGPT, specifically trained for anomaly detection, outperforms most models but still exhibits a significant false positive issue.
 Our proposed Reason-IAD effectively mitigates these limitations, enhancing detection performance by leveraging knowledge priors and a latent reasoning strategy.
 Moreover, the accuracy of all four models exceeds 73\%.

-As shown in Figure~\ref{fig:ap}, consistent performance gains are observed under both one-shot and zero-shot settings.
+\textbf{Effectiveness of the Proposed Reasoning Strategy.} As shown in Figure~\ref{fig:ap}, consistent performance gains are observed under both one-shot and zero-shot settings.
 Compared with the baseline models, the proposed Reason strategy consistently achieves notable gains across all backbones.

 In the one-shot setting, the largest improvement is observed on the GoodsAD dataset with Qwen2.5-VL-7B, reaching 8.29\%, followed by Qwen3-VL-2B, which achieves a gain of 7.31\% on MVTec-LOCO.
 In the zero-shot setting, Qwen3-VL-2B and Qwen3-VL-4B obtain improvements of 8.91\% and 8.46\% on the MVTec dataset, respectively.
 These results demonstrate that the proposed reasoning strategy significantly enhances anomaly detection performance across different model scales and evaluation settings, indicating strong robustness and generalization capability.

+\textbf{Effect of Retrieval-Augmented Knowledge Integration.} Table~\ref{table:RAKI} presents the impact of the proposed Retrieval-Augmented Knowledge Integration (RAKI) on different multimodal large language models (MLLMs).
+By incorporating externally retrieved knowledge into the reasoning pipeline, RAKI consistently enhances industrial anomaly understanding and reasoning performance.